-The assessor determines the classification, or use, of each parcel.
-For instance, property may be residential homestead (owner-occupied), residential non-homestead, seasonal recreational residential non-homestead, apartment, agricultural or commercial.
-Each classification is taxed at a different percentage of market value as set by the state statute.
+The assessor determines the classification according to current use for each parcel.
+For instance, property may be residential, agricultural, seasonal recreational, rural vacant land, apartment, commercial or industrial, to name a few.
+Each classification is taxed at a different percentage of market value as set by the Legislature.

 2. Estimate the value

 The law specifically requires that assessors view each parcel to appraise its market value.
 Market value is the price that would prevail under a competitive open-market condition.
 In addition to market changes, numerous physical modifications may affect the value.
 All significant factors are considered in estimating the value of property.
 State law requires that the value and classification be established as of January 2nd of each year.
 The appraiser works throughout the year to estimate the market value of each property for the following assessment.

 Under Minnesota Statute 273.08, the appraiser is required to physically review each property at least

 once every five years (this is known as a quintile).
 The appraiser may visit your property at shorter

 - To view new construction.
 The appraiser may stop each year until all construction is complete.